openvinotoolkit/openvino_tensorflow/README.md

 # **OpenVINO™ integration with TensorFlow**

-This repository contains the source code of **OpenVINO™ integration with TensorFlow**, a product needed to enable OpenVINO™ runtime and optimizations for TensorFlow. **OpenVINO™ integration with TensorFlow** enables acceleration of AI inferencing across a vast number of use cases, using a variety of AI models, on a variety of Intel<sup>®</sup> silicon such as:
+This repository contains the source code of **OpenVINO™ integration with TensorFlow**, a product needed to enable OpenVINO™ runtime and optimizations for TensorFlow. **OpenVINO™ integration with TensorFlow** enables acceleration of AI inferencing across many AI models on a variety of Intel<sup>®</sup> silicon such as:
 - Intel<sup>®</sup> CPUs
 - Intel<sup>®</sup> integrated GPUs
 - Intel<sup>®</sup> Movidius™ Vision Processing Units - referred as VPU